JohnEarnest/Mako/examples/Warrior/readme.md

 - `gem` a gem you can pick up for points
 - `slime` a dangerous cave slime.
 Don't walk on 'em!

 You can also use your acute sense of hearing via `listen` to obtain the number of enemies on the current level.
+The word `health` indicates how many hits your player can take, to a maximum of 3.

 Taking Action
 -------------
 Every game tick, the player should call either `walk`, `take` or `attack`. `walk` moves the player one tile in the given direction. `take` is used for picking up gems on a given adjacent tile. `attack` is used for swinging the sword in a given direction.
-If multiple actions are indicated during one call to 'tick', the most recent action will take place.
+If multiple actions are indicated during one call to `tick`, the most recent action will take place.
 If no action is specified or an impossible task is attempted (such as taking a nonexistent gem), Forth Warrior will assume your code has a bug and stop immediately.

+Whenever you attack a Slime, you will take some damage due to the beast's acidic innards.
+Taking too much damage can be deadly, but fortunately you can walk it off- walking 4 tiles will allow your hero to recover one point of damage.
+Stepping into a slime's maw is instantly fatal!

 Scoring
 -------